Overview

 Arousal theory

 Arousal theory suggests that people seek activities that move them toward an optimal level of stimulation.
-Hacking into a protected system can create a “rush” – increased heart rate, adrenaline and dopamine – similar to other risk-taking behaviours.
+Hacking into a protected system, scamming others into giving money or vandalaizing online sites can create a feeling of excitement, powered by physiological responses.

 Non-financial motives